 Starting with volume 44 a standardised, double-blind peer-review process was introduced along with an editorial board.
 Since volume 47, Transactions has been open-access to scholars world-wide.
 Articles from earlier editions are available to JHSE members though the Society's website.

-Please contact Michael Berkowitz for information about submission to Transactions.
+Please contact Jemima Jarman for information about submission to Transactions.